Guernouille/pokeplayer/README.md

 # pokeplayer
 Pokémon website

-Source code for the Cardex Search Engine will be up in a few days.
+Source code is being formatted / posted at the moment